 The value of stopping outages caused by expired TLS machine identities is significant.
 Really.
 Any outage is costly.
 According to Gartner, the average cost of IT downtime is $5,600 per minute.
 If the outage enables a breach, the cost can get even higher.

 If you want to learn more about stopping or preventing outages, we’ve collected some best practices and materials to help you get started.
-And if you’d like to see for yourself how to automate discovery, self-service and machine identity management, sign up for a free 30-day trial of our Venafi as a Service solution today.
+And if you’d like to see for yourself how to automate discovery, self-service and machine identity management, sign up for a free 30-day trial of our TLS Protect Cloud solution today.